brianokinyi/CodeChallengeNsukka0906/docs/index.md

 ## Simple Unchanging Rules
 The code challenge is and will always be judged using the following criteria
-  - Correct fork, branch and pull request
+  - A Correct fork, branch and pull request
-  - First 1-10 developers whose code runs successfully on the sandbox win
+  - Using the GitHub Pull Request Time Stamp and correct code quality & structure, the first developer whose code runs successfully on the sandbox/simulator wins
+  - Other developers who submit successfully MAY also get rewarded with secondary items
-  - In case only one winner can be had, code quality and structure will also be considered
+  - Code quality and structure will be evaluated
   - The order for pull requests will be followed, first come first win basis!

 ## Terms and Conditions
-You can participate on as many challenges as you will:
+You can participate on as many challenges as you wish:
   - Africa's Talking reserves the right to announce the winners
-  - Code Challenges are time bound
+  - Code Challenges are time bound - the time restriction is specified on the challenge
-  - Additional rules will be provided on the code challenge and will vary for each challenge
+  - Additional rules MAY be provided on the code challenge and will vary for each challenge
   - You are free to use all manner of tools
+  - Successive interviews for projects MAY be run to satisfy participating Africa's Talking Partners

-## Slack
+## Get Support from the Africa's Talking Slack
 In case you have any questions, join our Slack [here](https://slackin-africastalking.now.sh/)